Wednesday, March 05, 2025

 Let's not forget that noise comes from announced films and news about being submitted to Cannes; still, the different sections of the festival have to accept them.
 Know is obvious but with all the noise is better we recall this simple fact.

-The usual USA blockbuster seems this year will be Mission: Impossible - The Final Reckoning, there are (were?) other titles like Superman, Elio, 28 Years Later, and F1 in consideration but, some how disappeared as March news begin to drop.
+The usual USA blockbuster seems this year will be Mission: Impossible - The Final Reckoning, there are (were?) other titles like Superman, Elio (Disney said NO), 28 Years Later, and F1 in consideration but, somehow disappeared as March news begin to drop.

 No comments yet